kitnil/awesome/README.md

 - [gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [watcher](https://github.com/radovskyb/watcher) - watcher is a Go package for watching for files or directory changes without using filesystem events.
 - [httpcode](https://github.com/thealamu/httpcode) - Get info about http status codes right at your terminal
-- [box](https://github.com/prologic/box) - 📦 A command-line utility (non-daemon) for creating Linux containers, sandboxing a processes written in Go.
+- [box](https://github.com/prologic/box) - 📦 A command-line utility (non-daemon) written in Go for creating Linux containers and sandboxing processes.
 - [smithy](https://github.com/honza/smithy) - A tiny git forge written in Go
 - [urlhunter](https://github.com/utkusen/urlhunter) - a recon tool that allows searching on URLs that are exposed via shortener services
 - [DevSecOps](https://github.com/hahwul/DevSecOps) - 🔱 Collection and Roadmap for everyone who wants DevSecOps.